knapply/constraint/README.md

 ## “Whole Network”?

 What UCINET is calling “Whole Network” is misleading.
-It’s measuring “extended” ego networks.
+It’s measuring the “extended” ego networks (order = 2).

 “Whole Network” may be representative of the other “Whole Network” Structural Holes measures is produces, but it’s not relevant to Burt’s